tailcallhq/tailcallhq.github.io/docs/apollo-federation-subgraph.md

 :::note
 Please, note that you don't need to specify the `@key` directive manually when defining entity resolver with Tailcall.
 It's because Tailcall can automatically infer the key definitions from the usage of the resolver itself.
 :::

+## Enable federation in the Tailcall config

+Federation is controlled by the flag [`enableFederation`](./directives.md#enablefederation).
+In case you've added the entity resolvers on the previous step then federation compatibility will be enabled even without the flag.

 ## Register your subgraph